secretstartups/handbook/channel-marketing/index.html.md

 As a service bureau to a wide variety of teams, we have support functions that are both in and out of scope at this time.
 We have ideated on a list of potential future service capabilities that, as this team is able to add resources and our business plan requires it, we will add to our list of service offerings.
 To recommend that we add a service offering to this growing list of potential offerings, please create an issue.

-## Current Service Offerings as of Q1 FY22
+## Current Service Offerings

 *.
 For an in-depth look at the programs and tools we offer our partners, see our [marketing menu of services](https://about.gitlab.com/handbook/marketing/channel-marketing/channel-marketing-epics/Channel-Marketing-Service-Offerings/) page.
 *   Administering [Marketing Development Fund](https://about.gitlab.com/handbook/marketing/channel-marketing/#requesting-mdf-funds) (MDF) to provide financial reimbursement for APPROVED partner marketing campaigns and events.
 Requests must support GitLab GTM initiatives and adhere to the MDF Request Process detailed below.
 MDF reimbursement will be at 50% of the total campaign request.
 There are three approval levels and each level has 2 business days to review and approve/decline the MDF proposal.
-*   Turnkey, integrated [instant marketing campaigns](https://about.gitlab.com/handbook/marketing/channel-marketing/instant-campaigns/) provide the collateral materials partners need to run a demand-generation campaign.
+*   Turnkey, integrated [instant marketing campaigns](https://about.gitlab.com/handbook/marketing/channel-marketing/#What-is-a-Partner-Instant-Marketing-Campaign) provide the collateral materials partners need to run a demand-generation campaign.
-    *   Support and funding for translation and localization of campaign assets from English to another language for [priority countries](https://docs.google.com/spreadsheets/d/1eRrtRPdNSQjtvDrEvPJ_klfqKAatnLIzDjvShXhnSr8/edit?usp=sharing) will be considered upon request For additional information on localization, please visit the [Localization](https://about.gitlab.com/handbook/marketing/localization/#priority-countries) Handbook page.
+    *   For additional information on localization, please visit the [Localization](https://about.gitlab.com/handbook/marketing/localization/#priority-countries) Handbook page.
 *   Global [external virtual events, workshops](https://about.gitlab.com/handbook/marketing/virtual-events/external-virtual-events/), and third party events and webcasts  leveraging Alliance partner “better together” messaging and joint GTM solution customer value propositions.
 *   In partnership with [Channel Programs Operations](https://about.gitlab.com/handbook/sales/channel/channel-programs-ops/):
     *   Develop marketing campaign that targets partner Solution Architects to become advocates of GitLab by delivering GitLab solution overviews, demos and proof of concepts to uncover and convert sales opportunities